nitins2408/PowerApps/Horizontal Bar Chart/Readme.md

 4. Two subtitle componenet to be adjusted for Name and value accordingly & hide other components your Horizontal Gallery is ready.

+## PreRequiste
+You Should know how to Import .msapp file as a Custom Component to Powerapps.
+There are lot of informaation availble on internet, you may refer below blog

+![Custom Component to Powerapps] (http://infofunvilla.com/import-msapp-canvas-custom-component-to-microsoft-powerapps/363/)

 ## Author
 - Nitin Sapkal